Here are some of the most common questions we receive. If you still have questions that we have not addressed, please reach out to us here.

 Our Thermal Energy Storage system includes three components:

-A Phase Change Material (PCM) is a substance with a high latent heat of fusion which is capable remaining a consistent temperature while storing and releasing large amounts of energy during its transitions between solid and liquid states.
+A Phase Change Material (PCM) is a substance with a high latent heat of fusion which can remain a consistent temperature while storing and releasing large amounts of energy as it transitions between solid and liquid states.
 While changing phases our engineered PCM absorbs 300 times more heat than food.

 All our PCM formulations are comprised of deionized water and inorganic salts.
 They are food safe, environmentally friendly, non-toxic and non-combustible.
 The entire system is also 100% recyclable.

 No. There are no mechanical parts (pumps, motors, actuators, compressors, etc.) in our TES system.
 They leverage existing refrigeration equipment.
 The PCM is housed in self-contained cells mounted in stationary positions throughout the facility.

 Our solution is refrigeration system agnostic and works with any properly maintained system.

 Our TES system is extremely flexible and can be integrated with any existing control system.
 We also have our own control system that can drive the refrigeration system in conjunction with our PCM.

 No. Our system actually integrates with existing racking systems, does not reduce any storage space, does not limit sprinkler or fire suppression systems, will not affect your commodity classification and will not impede or disrupt any logistical operations in your facility.
 In fact, the system’s controls and remote monitoring actually improve overall efficiencies and allow for predictive maintenance of other system components.